 “For the breaking of the First and Fifth Commandment” etc. (give my ways of breaking it) and then I go down that list of God’s Law -as you will see there are multiple ways to break a commandment- and I confess how I have broken them.
 I came to realize how helpful the Ten Commandments are and developed a great spirit of gratitude toward God the Father, Who wrote them out of love for us.
 When I first found this pamphlet produced by the Fatima Center, I remember thinking “wow…I am not as perfect or holy as I thought; I have broken a TON of these.”
 And when I shared them to my Grandmother, she so memorably said “well, I am going to hell.”
 Of course, I had to laugh a little; we need to have patience with ourselves.
 Directly reading this packet from the Fatima Center, I brought it with me to the confessional and went down that list for the first time, in the presence of that same priest.

 It was THE most beautiful confession I have ever had, as I left feeling cleaner than ever, a true clear conscience, as if I confessed for the first time.
 Since then, I still read this list each week and go through One through Ten of the Commandments and simply confess how I have not kept them.
-Then I always end with “and for any sins I have failed or forgotten to confess, I ask for great graces through the Immaculate Heart and Christ the King”.
+Then I always end with “and for any sins I have failed or forgotten to confess, extra graces for my state in life and I ask for these great graces through the Immaculate Heart and Christ the King”.
 You do not have to say that, but I realized, if I have an easy and efficient method, followed by a sincere act of contrition for my sins with childlike simplicity, I leave the confessional knowing I am free and confessed well.
 The priest who published the list said to “remember also, a confession of venial sins is very helpful for avoiding sin and advancing toward heaven” and if the “just man sins seven times a day” we surely need this sacrament once a week; we are no angels.

 Fatima Center “An Examination of Conscience for Adults” Written by Father Paul Khoarai: